sahilmore-git/WhatsApp-Automation/README.md

 3) Run the Script "python app.py".

 INSTALLING AUTOIT :

-Run Command "pip install -U pyautoit"
+1) Run Command "pip install -U pyautoit"
+2) Run Command "python setup.py install"

 CHROME DRIVER :
 Version of your chrome and chromedriver should be same.
 You can download it from here.
 (https://sites.google.com/a/chromium.org/chromedriver/)